 1. Log into cPanel

-Log in to your cPanel account, and search for the File Manager under the Files
+• Once logged in, search for the File Manager under the Files section.

 2. Navigate to the Session Directory

-Go to the directory where you'd like to store your session files.
-Usually, it's a good idea to store them in a subdirectory under your website's document root like /public_html/sessions
+• In File Manager, navigate to the directory where you'd like to store your session files.
+By default, PHP stores session data in a temporary directory, but for security reasons, it's better to store them in a subdirectory under your website's document root, such as /public_html/sessions.

 chmod 755 /path/to/sessions